Our Top Picks for Home Solar Backup

 However, there are some negatives to consider.

-Project Solar customers who install a Powerwall can't take full advantage of their system's smart features, particularly the capabilities that come with the IQ 10 and the Enphase App.
+Project Solar customers who install a Powerwall can't take full advantage of their system's smart features, particularly the capabilities that come with the Enphase App.
 Project Solar systems use Enphase microinverters exclusively, and connecting them to a Powerwall won't be as seamless as an Enphase battery.
-This is part of the reason why we do not currently offer this product.

 Additionally, the Tesla Powerwall utilizes Lithium Nickel Manganese Cobalt Oxide (NMC) battery chemistry.

-This type of battery allows for a higher capacity and is able to charge more efficiently at lower temperatures, but it generates more heat with a lower thermal runaway and is therefore less safe than the Lithium Iron Phosphate battery chemistry used by the other two batteries on this list.
+This type of battery allows for a higher capacity and is able to charge more efficiently at lower temperatures, but it generates more heat with a lower thermal runaway than the Lithium Iron Phosphate battery chemistry used by the other two batteries on this list.
 It's important to note, however, that all lithium-based solar batteries are regarded as generally safe.

 Cost

-When it comes to cost, the Tesla Powerwall is the most expensive option on this list.
+When it comes to cost, the Tesla Powerwall 2 is the most expensive option on this list--however, it's also the most powerful.

-While the Tesla Powerwall has some great features that can meet high-capacity needs, customers should carefully consider if these benefits outweigh the additional cost and other limitations.
+All in all, the Powerwall has some great features that can meet high-capacity needs, even if the upfront price is higher than other options.

 Specifications